 At the time we booked the cruise, his doctors at the hospital were very optimistic about his prognosis.
 He visited the hospital on a monthly basis for checkups.
-He had finished his chemo treatment at that time and was being monitored.
+His chemo treatment was finished at that time and was being monitored.
 He was given five years or more to live, and we were ecstatic.

 Unfortunately, my husband took a turn for the worse in mid-November and his doctor advised him not to go on the cruise.
 He passed away in December.

-Since then, Princess Cruises has denied our claim because Jim had a pre-existing condition and not even the immediate family could be reimbursed because of this policy.
+Since then, Princess Cruises has denied our claim because Jim had a pre-existing condition.
+Not even the immediate family could be reimbursed because of this policy.
 We were not aware of this policy; it was not explained to us when we purchased the insurance plan.

 As his widow, I am asking that you help me with this claim.
 Princess Cruises is offering me a 75 percent discount on my next cruise.
 I can’t even think of taking a cruise because of the financial responsibilities that I have been left with.
 The money we paid for the cruise would certainly help me pay the many bills that are piling up right now. — Christine Rehak, Seneca, Ill.

-Answer: My condolences on your loss.
+My condolences on your loss.
 In a perfect world, Princess would refund your cruise, no questions asked.
-But a look at the terms of your Princess Vacation Protection shows that, sadly, it is correct: The plan doesn’t cover or reimburse for any loss resulting from a pre-existing medical condition.
+But a look at the terms of your Princess Vacation Protection shows that, sadly, it is correct.
+The plan doesn’t cover or reimburse for any loss resulting from a pre-existing medical condition.

 When you booked your cruise, either Princess or your travel agent should have mentioned the pre-existing clause in your insurance.
 Your husband’s condition wasn’t covered, and if he couldn’t travel and you had to cancel your cruise, you’d be out of luck.

 Offering a 75 percent credit was a nice gesture.
-The way I read Princess’ policy, it probably could have kept all of your money.
+The way my advocacy team and I read Princess’ policy, it probably could have kept all of your money.

 When you read the policy, be sure to review the definitions of “pre-existing condition” (that’s the biggest insurance “gotcha” clause) and ask if there’s any way a claim might be denied if you had to cancel your trip.
 And by the way, that’s not just true with someone who has a terminal diagnosis, but anyone with a medical condition that could potentially interfere with a trip.